leezakhanna/Contact-Manager/README.md

-A Contact App for storing and removing Name and Email-Id in localstorage.
+1) A Contact App for storing and removing Name and Email-Id in localstorage.
-Using semantic-ui library for CSS
+2) Used semantic-ui library for CSS